cldf-datasets/gramadapt/rationale/D1_DEM02.md

 ## D1: Domain Detail - Exchange & Marriage (DEM02)

 Is Exchange between Focus and Neighbour Group the individual’s initiative?
 Is Exchange between Focus and Neighbour Group the individual’s initiative?
+- Yes
+- No

 Is Exchange between Focus and Neighbour Group an institutionalised procedure?
 Is Exchange between Focus and Neighbour Group an institutionalised procedure?
+- Yes
+- No

 Is Exchange between Focus and Neighbour Group part of a ceremonial event to which both communities participate?
 Is Exchange between Focus and Neighbour Group part of a ceremonial event to which both communities participate?
+- Yes
+- No

 **Goal**